v8tix/zemni/README.md

 * build:
   * Provides scripts to install Build Tools like Maven.
 * execution:
-  * If your app needs a compiler, a runtime or an SDK this is the place where you can include such scripts.
+  * If your app needs a compiler, a runtime or a SDK this is the place where you can include such scripts.
 * lib:
   * Use this when you need to write custom utilities like logging libraries or to add third party libraries.
 * system: